Monotonicity in inverse medium scattering on unbounded domains: Introduction

 The new monotonicity relation generalizes similar results for the Neumann-to-Dirichlet map for the Laplace equation on bounded domains that have been established in~\cite{harrach2013monotonicity}, where they have been utilized to justify and extend an earlier monotonicity based reconstruction scheme for electrical impedance tomography developed in~\cite{tamburrino2002new}, using so-called localized potentials introduced in \cite{gebauer2008localized}.
 This is also related to corresponding estimates for the Laplace equation developed in \cite{ikehata1998size,kang1997inverse}.
 The analysis from \cite{harrach2013monotonicity} has recently been extended for the Neumann-to-Dirichlet operator for the Helmholtz equation on bounded domains in \cite{harrach2017monotonicity}, and the main contribution of the present work is the generalization of these results to the inverse medium scattering problem on unbounded domains with plane wave incident fields and far field observations of the scattered waves.

 The monotonicity relation for the far field operator essentially states that the real part of a suitable unitary transform of the difference of two far field operators corresponding to two different inhomogeneous media is positive or negative semi-definite up to a finite dimensional subspace, if the difference of the corresponding refractive indices is either non-negative or non-positive pointwise almost everywhere.
 This can be translated into criteria and algorithms for shape reconstruction by comparing a given (or observed) far field operator to various virtual (or simulated) far field operators corresponding to a sufficiently small or large index of refraction on some probing domains to decide whether these probing domains are contained inside the support of the unknown scattering objects or whether the probing domains contain the unknown scattering objects.
 In fact the situation is even more favorable, since it turns out to be sufficient to compare the given far field operator to linearized versions of the probing far field operators, i.e., Born far field operators, which can be simulated numerically very efficiently.
+An advantage of these new characterizations is that they only require the refractive index of the scattering object to be above or below the refractive index of the background medium locally and near the boundary of the scatterers, i.e., they apply to a large class of so-called indefinite scatterers.